-- 1. No student will be exempt from mid-term exams. - 2.
-There are no exam exemptions for 1st year programs.
-For one year, 2nd semester of cluster, and two year programs, students must have a minimum of 80/B (by the administrative cut-off date) and have passed their industry certification (does not include Workplace Readiness Skills) to receive an exam exemption for the end of the year. - 3.
-Attendance If a student is absent for the exam on the date that it is given, the student will have to produce a legal note to administration to be able to take the exam. - 4.
-If the student is suspended on the date of the exam, the student will receive a 0/F for the exam, which is 20% of the student's semester grade. - 5.
+- 1. Attendance If a student is absent for the exam on the date that it is given, the student will have to produce a legal note to administration to be able to take the exam. - 2.
+If the student is suspended on the date of the exam, the student will receive a 0/F for the exam, which is 20% of the student's semester grade. - 3.
 Rowanty Technical Center administration is the only individual that can modify exam dates or approve a makeup exam for a student.